alessandrobigiotti/Keras_MLP-GRU_Regressor/README.md

   * $ pip install --upgrade tensorflow
 * If you have installed CUDA, you can use _tensorflow-gpu_:
   * $ pip install --upgrade tensorflow-gpu
-* _PyWavelets_ is a useful python package needed to apply wavelet transform, [pywt](https://pywavelets.readthedocs.io/en/latest/)
+* _PyWavelets_ is a useful python package needed to apply wavelet transform, see [pywt](https://pywavelets.readthedocs.io/en/latest/)
 **NOTICE**: make attention that the version of your GPU drivers, CUDA-Toolkit and tensorflow-gpu have compatible version.
 In general you need a python version greater than 3.4.X to execute the program.

 ## The program